Uber’s financials show company is still growing, despite the drama

 Ojo wants to be the electric scooter for commuters, but it’s not there yet

-Uber’s past six months have been tumultuous with lawsuits and allegations of harassment.
+Uber’s past six months have been tumultuous, with lawsuits and allegations of harassment.
 The company doesn’t even have a CEO right now, but newly released financials suggest that most users don’t care.

 First reported by Axios, Uber has confirmed to us that Uber’s $8.7 billion in gross bookings were up 17 percent in the second quarter.
 Global trips increased 150 percent year-over-year, excluding China.